Hamoozi/GUI-Advanced-Calculator/README.md

 # GUI Advanced Calculator
- Calculator that can do everything a modern calculator can do
+ Calculator that can do most things a modern calculator can do!